By Rachel Lankester, founder of Magnificent Midlife

 2.Cut back on the things that keep you awake

 Cut back on caffeine, sugar and alcohol as these are known to keep us awake.
 You may think that glass of wine helps you to wind down, but when the sugar kicks in later on, you may wake up and struggle to get back to sleep again.
 Similarly don’t eat late.
 Keep the bedroom dark and quiet.
 Use earplugs and an eye mask if this helps you get to and stay asleep.
 Some people believe electronics can interfere with sleep so try keeping those out of the bedroom.

 3.Create strong boundaries around sleep

 Carve out the time you need for sleep.
 If you can’t sleep next to a snoring partner and have an alternative place, use it.
 Your quality and quantity of sleep are of paramount importance.
-It is seriously bad for your health to not sleep well.
+It is seriously bad for your health to not get enough rest.
 You can tell your partner I said so!
 Also when it’s sleep time, focus on sleep.
 Even if you’re lying awake, try to stay in bed resting.
 Don’t get up and do other stuff.
 Set boundaries for what you allow yourself to think about too.
 If you’re ruminating on stuff, tell yourself not to.
 Say to yourself, “this is not the time to be thinking about that” and try to think about sleep.
 This is the basics of trying to be more mindful about sleep time.

 Difficulty sleeping is very common in the perimenopause/menopause years.
-You can read more from me about getting your hormones in balance to support good sleep here.
+You can read more about getting your hormones naturally in balance to support good sleep here.
 If insomnia becomes a big issue though, and you are post-menopause, don’t assume this is normal and how life is going to be.
 It’s not.
 Get help from an insomnia specialist to deal with it as there may well be deeper issues impacting your sleep.
 Don’t suffer when it can be fixed with help.

 I hope you get the rest you need, while the heat is on and when it’s cool!